4.2.4 Cultural diversity and inclusion policies

 In July 2015, the Netherlands' population was just over 16.9 million inhabitants.
 The population is ageing, with approximately 16.8% already in the over-65 age group.
 By 2040, the population is expected to be 17.8 million people, 26% of whom will belong to the over-65 age group (source: Statistics Netherlands, click here for the English page about the Dutch population).

 The only official minority group in the Netherlands is the Frisian minority.
 In 2012 a covenant was signed concerning the Frisian language and culture, for the period 2013-2018.
 The covenant includes agreements concerning education in the Frisian language; the use of Frisian by the judiciary, in the courts, public administration and the media and for cultural activities and amenities (see also chapter 4.2.5).
 The covenant implements the commitments made by the Netherlands, when it ratified the European Charter for Regional or Minority Languages in respect of Frisian in 1996.
 The covenant also implies that the country now complies with the conditions set by the Council of Europe's Framework Convention for the Protection of National Minorities, which the Netherlands ratified in 2005.

 Like many other countries in Western Europe, the Netherlands is an "immigration country".
 The trend began soon after World War II, with a wave of immigrants from the former Dutch East Indies, now Indonesia.
 One special group of immigrants are the Moluccans, who had served in the former colonial army and brought their families with them.

 Over the past 40 years, the number of immigrant nationalities has increased considerably, with Turkey and Morocco as the main countries of origin.
-In the 1960s, Dutch companies, which were having trouble filling their low-paid vacancies, recruited Turkish and Moroccan workers.
 After Surinam became independent in 1975, a large number of Surinamese who had Dutch nationality also decided to take up residence in the Netherlands.